 - The ACEND chair may also request further information or materials relating to the complaint from the complainant, the institution or other sources.

 - The ACEND chair appoints a review committee to consider the complaint, along with all relevant information.
 The review committee recommends appropriate action to the ACEND board at its next scheduled meeting.

 - In determining the appropriate action, the ACEND board considers the complaint, materials relating to the complaint, the review committee's recommendation, if any, and additional evidence provided by the program, if any.

 - The ACEND board or the ACEND chair may determine that legal counsel is needed to address the complaint.
 Staff works with the ACEND board and legal counsel to identify a plan to address the complaint.

 - If the complaint is determined to be unsubstantiated or not related to the accreditation standards or policies, no action is taken.

 - If the complaint is substantiated and indicates that the program may not be in compliance with the accreditation standards or policies, appropriate action is taken, which may include, but is not limited to, scheduling an on-site visit of the program.
 If the complaint is substantiated and the ACEND board determines that the program is not in compliance with the accreditation standards or policies, the ACEND board may place the program on probation or withdraw accreditation or approval.

 - The program director and administration of the sponsoring institution are notified of the ACEND board's decision and action in writing within two weeks of the decision.
 The complainant is notified of the final decision and action when the reconsideration and appeals process expires.

-- The program has the right to request the ACEND board to reconsider a decision to place the program on probation or to withdraw accreditation or approval.
+- The program has the right to request the ACEND board to reconsider a decision to withdraw accreditation or approval.